codio/knowledge/source/instructors/authoring/guides/page_editing.rst

 - **Scripts** allows you to point to one or more `.js` files in your project (usually located within the `.guides` folder) that is run when the page is shown.
 This is especially useful when interacting with a button in a page of content.
 - **Theme** allows you to select the default theme for people viewing the content.
 There is currently a light theme and a dark theme will be added at a later time.
 Dyslexic users can also choose a special theme from the Settings drop down in the content player.
-- :ref:`Lexicon Topic <lexikon>`  if you use this option, an icon will appear in the toolbar that will load the Lexikon window with the selected topic automatically selected.
-Students can still access the Lexicon from the **Tools>Lexicon** menu (unless of course you are restricting the top menu available to them)
 - **Suppress page numbering** allows you to suppress the section page numbers when in Play Mode.
 - **Hide Menu** allows you to hide the main Codio menu items in the IDE (Codio/Project/File/Edit etc) when the assignment is run in a :ref:`course <add-remove-assignment>`).
 - **Allow guide to be closed** allows students to be able to close the content.
 It can be restarted by selecting the Start icon in the file tree: